anvar/anvar.github.com/_posts/2013-09-14-parallel-patterns-2.md

 {% endhighlight %}

 As the data we are working with is arranged in a two-dimensional shape it makes sense to arrange our blocks and threads in a similar manner.
 That way we get a natural way of assigning threads to elements and making sure that all elements get processed.
 The exact dimensions used in this example are not very important in of themselves, but it is worth pointing out that they follow the rules outlined in [my first post]({{ site.url }}/posts/introduction-to-cuda) by having the block size be a multiple of 32 (*12 x 8*).
 The grid dimensions are just ensuring that we have enough blocks to process all input data.
-The fact that CUDA allows you to arrange threads in a way that is tailored to the shape of the input data simplifies algorithm development greatly.
+The fact that CUDA allows you to arrange threads in a way that is tailored to the shape of the input data greatly simplifies algorithm development.

 Lets go through the code in a bit more detail to see what it does.